alvarobartt/tensorflow-serving-streamlit/README.md

-# TensorFlow Serving + Streamlit! :sparkles: :framed_picture:
+# TensorFlow Serving + Streamlit! :sparkles::framed_picture:

 __Serve TensorFlow ML models with TF-Serving and then create a Streamlit UI to use them!__